-This course will expose students to the concepts issues that are central to aspects of routine office visits including the history, examination/X-rays, and report of findings.
-Students will develop and apply skills of communication necessary for practice.
+This course will expose students to the concepts issues that are central to aspects of routine office visits, including the history, examination/X-rays and report of findings.
+Students will develop and apply skills of communication and rapport-building necessary for practice.